alugowski/parse-bench/README.md

 * A fast approach includes using fast methods to identify fields then use fast field conversion methods to parse said fields.
 * The C++17 `std::from_chars` methods are great, though the float version still has [spotty compiler support](https://en.cppreference.com/w/cpp/compiler_support/17).
 * [fast_float](https://github.com/fastfloat/fast_float) is great if your compiler doesn't include a float version of `std::from_chars`.
+* Parallelism: an efficient parallel parser can reach >1 GB/s speeds on a laptop.
+* Parallelism: some single-threaded methods are either not thread safe or reduce performance (eg. `strtod`)

+## Parallelism

+CPU-bound operations have a natural path to speedup: parallelism.
+We include some parallel parsing here, with many simplifying (but realistic) assumptions to focus on speeding up parsing only.

+Some methods that are good options for single-threaded use are either not thread safe or include internal synchronization that kills multithreaded performance.
+For example, using `strtod` in parallel is *slower* than single threaded, at least on some platforms.
+The problem there appears to be locale support which requires locking.
+Some platforms like BSD and macOS include a `strtod_l` which can avoid this, but it is not portable.

+### macOS
+The version of clang bundled with macOS does not support OpenMP.
+Parallel benchmarks are disabled if OpenMP is not found.

+You can try to install OpenMP with `brew install libomp` and that is sometimes enough.
+If not, install LLVM or GCC and use that instead.
+For example, `brew install llvm` then follow the instructions to use that compiler for this project.